News

 Published on 14th Jan 2025

-Essex Wellbeing Service (EWS) as part of Essex County Council produce and update lists of carers resources and other associated groups which is attached here each month; this has a host of very useful and informative information and services designed for carers and their families/friends - this will also be displayed within the Surgery.
+Essex Wellbeing Service (EWS) part of Essex County Council produce and update lists of carers resources and other associated groups which is updated here each month; these have a host of useful informative information and services designed for carers and their families/friends - this will also be displayed within the Surgery.

 Carers Voices